Vslow/SWAKit/README.md

 ## License

 This library is licensed under MIT License.
+Full license text is available in [LICENSE](LICENSE.txt).